Keyuan125/Class-Registration-Platform/DatabaseDesign.md

 <img src = "./images/index2.png" width = "60%">
 - Index on 'DaysofWeek' and 'StartTime' in Courses Table:
 <img src = "./images/index3.png" width = "60%">
+- Analyze: Among all the indexing selection, the second one, which creates index on 'StartTime' in the courses table gives best result with this query.
+The performance of third and forth indexing design are similar to the baseline.
+Therefore, we decided to choose our table on 'StartTime'.

 ### Query 2
 ```SQL